neondatabase/website/content/docs/extensions/extensions-intro.md

 <DetailIconCards>

-<a href="https://github.com/citusdata/postgresql-hll" description="Implements HyperLogLog data structures in Postgres for efficient cardinality estimation with minimal memory" icon="app-store" icon="app-store">hll</a>
+<a href="https://github.com/citusdata/postgresql-hll" description="Implements a HyperLogLog data structure as a native data type for efficient and tunable distinct value counting" icon="app-store" icon="app-store">hll</a>

-<a href="https://github.com/supabase/pg_graphql" description="Integrates GraphQL directly into Postgres, allowing for GraphQL queries to be executed alongside SQL" icon="app-store">pg_graphql</a>

-<a href="/docs/extensions/timescaledb" description="An extension for Postgres designed to enhance its capabilities as a time-series database." icon="app-store">timescaledb</a>
+<a href="/docs/extensions/timescaledb" description="Enables Postgres as a time-series database for efficient storage and retrieval of time-series data" icon="app-store">timescaledb</a>

 </DetailIconCards>